20 festive ideas for Christmas and holiday party invitation wording

 Once we have a headcount, we can start a list for food and also a Secret Santa list for the kids.

-With a save the date, you may want to request an RSVP from your guests—especially for large events.
+With a holiday party save the date, you may want to request an RSVP from your guests—especially for large events.
 The good news is that Paperless Post hosts can easily track their guests’ invitation status with our digital RSVP tracker—taking the guesswork out of your holiday party planning.

 2. General holiday party invitation